NathOrmond/statistics-notes/README.md

 - Use `#| echo: true` to show code
 - Use `#| warning: false` to suppress warnings
 - Use `#| message: false` to suppress messages
-- Always include the package installation code at the top
 - Set `set.seed()` for reproducible results

 ### Example Code Block